Earning a Credential in Institutionalizing Engagement

 At the beginning of the application process, individuals will be expected to complete a self-assessment in which they reflect on their own knowledge, skills, and aptitudes related to the key competencies in the area.
 The self-assessment is designed to help applicants decide whether they are ready to continue through the application process or whether they will want to pursue additional training, professional development opportunities, or practical experiences before continuing.
 For those encouraged to seek further preparation, Campus Compact periodically offers a list of available preparation opportunities to support deeper learning and professional development.

 You may apply for this credential here.
-The current enrollment period for credential applications is May 15, 2021 – August 30, 2021.
-All application materials must be submitted by August 30, 2021.
+The current enrollment period for applications is September 2 – December 22, 2021.
+All application materials must be submitted by December 22, 2021.
 It is recommended that you first review the submission requirements and key competencies related to this core credential area.